LiberTEM/LiberTEM/docs/source/concepts.rst

 We generally follow the numpy convention for axis order, so for a 4D data set, you could have a :code:`(ny, nx, sy, sx)` tuple describing the shape.

+MATLAB users should keep one thing in mind.
+The navigation axes in Python is the transpose of that of MATLAB.
+In Python, the indices increase linearly with the row.
+A 3x3 Python matrix is represented in the following way:

+.. code-block: python

+    [[0,1,2],
+	 [3,4,5],
+	 [6,7,8]]

+`This`_ might be helpful for MATLAB users.

 While our GUI is currently limited to 4D data sets, the Python API does not have that limitation.
 You can load data of arbitraty dimensionality, provided our I/O routines support the format.
 Most of our methods are currently built for 2D image data,